Health insurance co-payment: deductible & more explained

 CHF 1000.00

-You have the option of raising the deductible for your child to CHF 500.
-Doing this will lower your premium.
-The excess in this case amounts to a maximum of CHF 350 from January to December.
+If you wish, you can increase the deductible for your child to 500 francs.
+This will reduce the premiums.
+The excess in this case also amounts to a maximum of 350 francs per calendar year.

-If you have more than one child insured with us and you have set the annual deductible at CHF 500 for all children, the maximum amount of the costs you will have to pay per year is CHF 1,700.
+If you have more than one child insured with us and you have chosen an annual deductible of 500 francs for all children, the maximum amount of the costs you will have to pay per year is 1700 francs.

 Number of children